About Us

 Longtime CEO, Leslie Ellis, retires after 30 years of dedicated service.

-Credit Union 1 launched digital wallets beginning with Apple Pay.
+Credit Union 1 launches digital wallets beginning with Apple Pay.

 Indirect lending services are offered.
-In honor of longtime board member Colin Baxter, the Employee Hand Up program was created to provide financial assistance to employees.
+In honor of longtime board member Colin Baxter, the Employee Hand Up program is created to provide financial assistance to employees.

 Plans are drawn up to manufacture Alaska's first mobile banking truck: the CU1 Mobile Branch.